Qbizinc/qbiz-wiki/technology/airflow/sandbox-data-pipeline.md

   - Has not been needed yet, but could still happen in the future
 - Update DAG to assume AWS service roles and get temp credentials
 - Snowflake table writing problem (i.e. BQ path problem)?
+- Separate "fetch" tasks into their own pipeline to generate data and send to landing zone, and then have another ETL transform them
+- Replicate in Prefect

 ### DevOps
 - Implement CI/CD with the source code above